 This isn’t just my opinion either, there has been a great deal on research into the benefits of Intelligent Naivety, that is, the benefits of having experts in their field who are naïve to their new industry.

 I write about marketing so the title of their piece is all about marketing however I believe it could just as well be about the people in the team in general.
 If you hire people that are experts in their specialism but have no or limited specialism in their new industry you have a chance of doing things differently and that’s what a challenger brand needs to do.

 Of courses there are a lot of other things a challenger brand needs to consider as it grows up, and not all these are going to be answered by getting different types of people in, however it’s the people that give a business its foundations for growth.

 To figure out what types of marketers you need to get onboard you need to look at what the rest of the industry and specifically what the market leaders are doing.
 If the product or service is in a boring industry, where all the businesses are very professional, it’s probably going to be a good idea to develop an irreverent brand.
 Likewise if you work in an industry full of companies like Innocent, then maybe you need to think about how to play on being established, trustworthy.
 Picking the right kind of marketers is important to achieve this because marketers naturally imbue a bit of their soul and personality into the brand.
 Everyone in a business does this of course, however due to their closeness to the way the brand is developed and projected marketers have more of an impact.

-So pick you’re people or agencies well, remember the concept of intelligent naivety and make thinking differently a core component of your businesses culture – that’s a good start for those businesses wishing to attain challenger status.
+So pick your people or agencies well, remember the concept of intelligent naivety and make thinking differently a core component of your businesses culture – that’s a good start for those businesses wishing to attain challenger status.